gohypergiant/hyperdrive/hyperpackage/README.md

     pip install -e git+https://github.com/gohypergiant/hyperdrive.git#egg=hyperpackage\&subdirectory=hyperpackage
 ```

-        NOTE: if you install via terminal/bash session, a "src" folder with <br> the hyperpackage source code will be created in the directory from <br> which you ran the pip install command.
+        NOTE: if you install via terminal/bash session, a "src" folder with <br /> the hyperpackage source code will be created in the directory from <br /> which you ran the pip install command.

 ## Usage